flo-compiler/flo/docs/concepts.md

 }
 ```
 ```
-// looping through a map
-foreach key, value in map {
+// looping through a dictionary foreach key in dict {

 }
 ```